sergey-nechaev/devdocs/test/integration/integration_test_execution.md

 Before the Magento integration test framework can be used, the test environment must be prepared.
 These prerequisites are required:

 -  A dedicated integration test database
 -  The test framework database configuration
 -  The PHPUnit configuration matches the purpose of the integration test execution

 ## Integration test database

 By default, for every integration test run, the test framework installs a fresh Magento test database.

-{: .bs-callout .bs-callout-warning }
+{:.bs-callout-warning}
 Do not use the same database as the real Magento instance.
 Any data (products, customers, orders, and everything else) will be lost!

 For safety reasons it is recommended to use a dedicated database user for running the tests.
 That database user should not have access to any other databases.